Childbirth and adoption

 It is also a requirement that you must have been in an education programme and have been entitled to support for four months immediately before the child was born.

-If you take leave earlier than three weeks before the birth, you may lose the right to parental grant.
+If you take leave earlier than three weeks before the due date, you may lose the right to parental grant.

-If you take leave earlier because your health situation requires you to do so, or if it is a requirement from your educational institution, you may still qualify for parental grant.
+For instance, if you take leave earlier because your health situation requires you to, or if it is recommended from your educational institution, you may still qualify for parental grant.
 However, you must include documentation that proves this when applying for parental grant.

 You may be on leave from your course of education and still receive parental grant.
 And even if you receive parental benefit from NAV while also receiving the parental grant, the grant will not be reduced.
 If you are a student or apprentice with statutory rights as a young person, social security benefits and pension benefits, such as parental benefits from Nav, can still affect how much parental grant you can receive.